Alanb2001/Alanb2001.github.io/_projects/6_project.md

 I had a great time working in the company and learned a lot while being there.
 My main role was to make gameplay mechanics for two multiplayer games. most of my time was spent making gamplay features for a game that was being made that was similar to Dead by daylight, one mechanic that I made was to be able to hide lockers and while making this I had to keep in mind the fact that I would have to replicate the gamplay mechanic so it would look right to other players near by.
 Near the end of my time with the company I work on Ruff 'N' Tumble to make extra minigames with the other programmers.
-Here is a link to the steam page for the game <a href="https://store.steampowered.com/app/1190740/Ruff_N_Tumble_Mayhem/"></a>.
+Here is a link to the <a href="https://store.steampowered.com/app/1190740/Ruff_N_Tumble_Mayhem/">steam page</a> for the game.